jonathanlilly/ghostly/images/Readme.md

-These images are for lightbox navigation
+Prev, next, loading, and close images are for lightbox navigation